Midwifery BMid (Hons) degree Course overview

 Consolidate your skills and knowledge and develop your confidence to work independently as you prepare for professional practice.

-Practice experience is a vital part of the BSc Midwifery degree and enables you to put theory into practice and use your skills in a variety of real life contexts.
-This includes mandatory learning in the workplace, which comprises approximately 60% of your degree on clinical placement.
-You will typically be on placement 21 weeks in year 1, 29 weeks in years 2 and 3.
+Practice experience is a vital part of the BMid Midwifery degree and enables you to put theory into practice and use your skills in a variety of real-life contexts.
+This includes mandatory learning in the workplace, which comprises 50% of your degree on clinical placement.

 Download course specification: